-The YWCA Wheeling’s Youth Empowerment Program, established in 2016, has seen many successful events that have reached young women throughout the Ohio Valley.
+The YWCA Wheeling’s Youth Empowerment Program, established in 2016, has seen many successful events that have reached numerous youth throughout the Ohio Valley.

 The Youth Advisory Board consists of 15 high school girls, from various schools, that focus on hands-on leadership training throughout the year.
-They hold monthly board meetings, (following Robert’s Rules of Order), plan and hold at least two fundraisers per year, they participate in public speaking events, hold team building exercises, and participate in various local events and fundraisers.
-The Youth Advisory Board’s major accomplishments include attending the United Nations Leadership Summit and lobbying on Capitol Hill for girls’ education rights with senators Shelley Moore Capito and Joe Manchin, competing (and winning) for Show of Hands community award, planning and holding fundraiser to raise $1,500 for teen homelessness and teens aging out of foster care.
+They hold monthly board meetings, they participate in public speaking events, hold team building exercises, and participate in various local events and fundraisers.
+The Youth Advisory Board’s major accomplishments include:

+Additionally, the girls took part in the Leadership Challenge.
 The Leadership Challenge is a yearly retreat style immersion in the program focus areas that is open to 50 high school students throughout the Ohio Valley.
 Youth spend four days working on communication and leadership skills, STEM activities, healthy life choices, goal setting and using teambuilding to explore the issues that effect youth in our area.
-The students pick different issues to plan and create PSAs and visual aids that address those issues, while planning community awareness events and fundraisers.
-During the December 2017 Leadership Challenge, students from seven different schools addressed teen homelessness, self-harm, peer pressure and diversity.